sgrauerg6/androidApp/README.md

 Description:

-Solve math programs for ten seconds (amount of time can be adjusted in the code)
+-Solve math programs for ten seconds (amount of time can be adjusted in the code)

-Keeps track of questions solved correctly/incorrectly, current score, and also amount of time to answer each question
+-Keeps track of questions solved correctly/incorrectly, current score, and also amount of time to answer each question

-As time remaining decreases, the background fades from white to black, with the gameplay text turning to white (against a now-dark background) halfway through
+-As time remaining decreases, the background fades from white to black, with the gameplay text turning to white (against a now-dark background) halfway through

-High score list w/ user-entered name keeps track of top scores (on local machine only; not tracked globally on network)
+-High score list w/ user-entered name keeps track of top scores (on local machine only; not tracked globally on network)

 Scoring: